 The scene changes abruptly.
 We climb uphill along an old Roman path.

-From this wayside shrine on, there is no more asphalt roads.
+From this wayside shrine on, there are no more asphalt roads.

 The signpost says: Maria-Langegg 4h